AdaCore/spark2014/lrm/source/introduction.rst

 *No further detail is given in the current draft of this document on mixing code that is in and out of SPARK 2014.
-Although there are a number of places where a statement is given on what is in or out of SPARK 2014, that information is not complete and nothing further is given on how it should be used.*
+Although there are a number of places where a statement is given on what is in or out of SPARK 2014, that information is not yet complete and nothing further is given on how it should be used.*

 .. _generic_hlrs: